Brown-University-Library/django-shibboleth-remoteuser/README.md

   * Map Shibboleth attributes to Django User models.
 The attributes must be stated in the form they have in the HTTP headers.
-    Use this to populate the Djangoe User object from Shibboleth attributes.
-A username is always required.
+    Use this to populate the Django User object from Shibboleth attributes.

     The first element of the tuple states if the attribute is required or not.
 If a reqired element is not found in the parsed
     Shibboleth headers, an exception will be raised.